prabhasyadav/CASTbook/intro.md

 #### Data toolbox ####

+The database toolbox can be considered as the starting point of using **CAST**.
+The toolbox let user quantitatively understand actual contaminated sites.
+The important sites quantities, their ranges etc are part of this toolbox.
+In addition to the available (non-modifiable) data, user can also include their own data and compare and visualize them.
+The [database toolbox chapter](contents/toolbox/database/database.md) details extensively the Data toolbox chapter of **CAST**.

 + Large contaminated site database (100+ sites)
 + Statistical measures and visualizations of important site quantities